jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 Busco
 *****

-* In the previous section you performed a *de novo* assembled and evaluated its completeness and quality using |quast|.
+* In the previous section you performed a *de novo* assembled and evaluated its quality using |quast|.
 However, most of these quality metrics, although informative, can also be misleading.

 * In this section you will use |busco| - Benchmarking Universal Single-Copy Orthologs - to assess the completeness of genomes, using their **gene content** as a complementary method to other technical metrics [SEPPEY2019]_.